 - Potential complications related to general anesthetic

-Despite the potential complications of a tummy tuck, appropriate patient selection and optimization pre-operatively, through investigations and consultation with other medical services as needed, make a tummy tuck a well-tolerated surgery with high patient satisfaction.
+Despite the potential complications of a tummy tuck, Power Plastic Surgery completes rigorous patient selection procedures and optimizes operations accordingly, even consulting with other medical services as needed, to make a tummy tuck Toronto a well-tolerated surgery with high patient satisfaction.

 For medical excellence and naturally beautiful results from a tummy tuck surgery, or abdominoplasty, Power Plastic Surgery may be the right choice for you.
 As a board-certified plastic surgeon who has performed hundreds of successful procedures for Toronto area patients, Dr. Stephanie Power is ready to hear about your goals for abdominal rejuvenation.
 Call Power Plastic Surgery at 416-962-1010 or request your free consultation online to learn more how a tummy tuck procedure can benefit you.